 Kinston is a medium-sized city located in the state of North Carolina.
 With a population of 21,337 people and 11 constituent neighborhoods, Kinston is the 40th largest community in North Carolina.

-Kinston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kinston is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Kinston who work in sales jobs (9.72%), food service (8.42%), and healthcare suport services (7.79%).
+Unlike some cities, Kinston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kinston are a mix of both white- and blue-collar jobs.
+Overall, Kinston is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Kinston who work in sales jobs (9.65%), office and administrative support (8.38%), and food service (7.06%).

-The per capita income in Kinston in 2010 was $18,452, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $73,808 for a family of four.
-Kinston also has one of the higher rates of people living in poverty in the nation, with 32.79% of its population below the federal poverty line.
+The per capita income in Kinston in 2010 was $21,935, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $87,740 for a family of four.
+Kinston also has one of the higher rates of people living in poverty in the nation, with 33.08% of its population below the federal poverty line.

-Kinston is a very ethnically-diverse city.
+Kinston is an extremely ethnically-diverse city.
 The people who call Kinston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kinston residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Kinston include English, Irish, German, and Italian.

 The most common language spoken in Kinston is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and French.